 The French Bulldogs cannot swim.
 On a serious note, they will sink like stones in a pond.
 Your French can drown in a few seconds as they fall over their heads into the water.
-Take that for granted?
 French bulldogs cannot swim alone – You have to watch for them.

 Woofipedia also suggests that in addition to wearing a life jacket, you must teach your dog to get in and out of the pool and help them along the way.
 They also suggest swimming in the water without currents.
 This is especially important for French bulldogs as they have no snout to keep their airway out over the tiniest waves.
 His head is almost underwater, even if he wears a life jacket.
 Their faces are too crushed!
 Therefore, always look at your French near the water or while swimming (with a life jacket) to make sure your heads are not underneath.